HeringtonPress/OLC/Chapter01.md

 ### Armour

-Armour pieces reduce damage by 1, to a minnimum of 1, but also lowers your dexterity by 1, to a minnimum of 1.
-You 4 armour slots; Head, Torso, Arms, and Legs.
+Armour pieces have a resistance rating that reduce damage to a minnimum of 1, but also lowers your dexterity by its Weight, to a minnimum of 1.
+You have 4 armour slots; Head, Torso, Arms, and Legs.
 You can only have one piece of armour equiped to a slot at a time.

 When an attack against you rolls max damage on a die you must make a durability roll.
 Player puts up the armour as wager on what will be destroyed.